heidenreichgeorg/GCF_Welcome/README.txt

  Column  'A' is a simple hash code that may be used as a signature for that transaction Column  'B' is the date of the transaction
- Column  'C' should be the money sender or money recipient Column  'D' should be the Equity/Liability/Gain/Cost account that is affected Column  'E' should be the reason or keyword for the transaction Column  'F' should be the referring date interval e.g.month/quarter/year or an external identification code for that transaction
+ Column  'C' should be the money sender or money recipient Column  'D' should be the Equity/Liability/Gain/Cost reference account that is affected Column  'E' should be the general reason or keyword for the transaction Column  'F' should be the referring date interval e.g.month/quarter/year or an external identification code for that transaction
- Columns 'G' and subsequent columns shall be asset accounts, preferably starting with fixed assets then currecny assets and then claims
+ Columns 'G' and subsequent columns shall be  accounts, preferably starting with fixed assets then currency assets and then claims
  The limiting columns is then called ASSETS
  Subsequent columns shall be for Gain/Loss accounts i.e. revenues and cost The limiting columns is then called EQLIAB